Tangerine-Community/Tangerine/docs/user-guide/editInstrument.md

 -   **ADD SECTION** -- This allows you to add a section of items to your instrument.

+For each section there are two actions available.
 -   **EDIT**  <img src="./media/image14.png" height="30">
 -- This icon opens the interface to
     edit an instrument section (e.g., add items)